Volunteering Q&As

 What skills and experience do I need?

-Our volunteers come from a wide range of backgrounds and cultures and bring a wealth of different skills, knowledge and experience to their work.
+Our volunteers come from a wide range of backgrounds and cultures and bring a wealth of different skills, knowledge and experience with them.
 We celebrate the diversity of our volunteers, which reflects the community we serve.
-We do not prescribe any previous knowledge or experience, because we provide comprehensive training and support; however, much of the work we do is computer-based, so a reasonable level of proficiency in using information technology is required.
+We do not prescribe any previous knowledge or experience, because we provide comprehensive training and support.
+A good level of written and spoken English is essential, and because much of the work we do is computer-based, the ability to work with confidence on a computer is needed.

-Likewise, the people who use our service have an equally diverse range of experience and attributes, which may include mental and / or physical health conditions and the effects of poverty or social exclusion.
-Some are vulnerable or speak a language other than English as their first language.
+The people who use our service bring an equally diverse range of experience and attributes, which may include mental and / or physical health conditions and the effects of poverty or disadvantage.
+Some are vulnerable, many speak a language other than English as their first language.
 It’s important for volunteers to understand how these challenges can impact people’s lives and to respond with empathy and without judgement or prejudice.

 How much time do I need to commit?